weed in Wakayama

 Unlike some Western countries where small amounts may lead to warnings or fines, Japan prosecutes even minor offenses harshly.

-Is Weed Available in Wakayama?
+Is Weed Available ?

 Although Wakayama is a quiet and rural area, some individuals might still attempt to find weed.
 However, it’s extremely risky and expensive due to: